pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```js
 greenBar = close > open
 ```
-Once you have defined the `greenCandle` variable, if you wanted a boolean variable to be `true` when the last three candles were green ones, you could write:
+Once you have defined the `greenBar` variable, if you wanted a boolean variable to be `true` when the last three bars were green ones, you could write:
 ```js
 threeGreenBars = greenBar and greenBar[1] and greenBar[2]
 ```